V-Sekai/libgodot_project/README.md

 ### SwiftUI Sample

-To test the SwiftUI sample, just open the ios_sample project in XCode 15.1+, build it and run on any iOS device. (iOS Simulator is not supported due to Godot limitations.)
+To test the SwiftUI sample, just open the ios_sample project in XCode 15.1+, build it, and run it on any iOS device. (iOS Simulator is not supported due to Godot limitations.)

 Note: You will need to select a development team in the XCode project to sign the application.

 ## Migeran LibGodot Design

-The core idea of the LibGodot feature is to build upon Godot's strong extension capabilities: its modularity, powerful type system and the GDExtension API.
+The core idea of the LibGodot feature is to build upon Godot's strong extension capabilities: its modularity, powerful type system, and the GDExtension API.

 The main advantage of this approach is, that this way LibGodot may be used from any language that has a GDExtension binding (e.g. C++, Swift, Rust, Python, ... etc.), with only minimal changes to the binding.